Iloprost

 You might experience side effects with your treatment.
 Contact your doctor if you have any concerns about possible side effects.

 You will be closely monitored during the infusion for side effects.
-The iloprost infusion can be slowed or ceased for a period of time if required.
-Medications to help with common side effects such as nausea and headache can be given.
+The iloprost infusion can be slowed or stopped for a period of time if required.
+Medicines to help with common side effects such as nausea and headache can be given.

 Common possible side effects include: